theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

 Editor features such as IntelliSense, build integration, among others for Tailwind CSS to enhance the development experience in Visual Studio 2022.

+**NOTE**: this extension is designed to be used with Tailwind v3.0.0+; there may be unintended effects when using earlier versions.

 Download from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=TheronWang.TailwindCSSIntellisense).

 ## Changelog